-- c) New Accounting Standards and Interpretations - i) The Betting Levy Board has not applied the following standards, revised standards and interpretations that have been issued but are not yet effective as they either do not apply to the activities of the Betting Levy Board or have no material impact on its financial statements: - Financial Instruments Amendments regarding prepayment features with negative compensation (effective for accounting periods beginning on or after 1 January 2019). - IFRS 15 Revenue from Contracts with Customers (effective for accounting periods beginning on or after 1 January 2018). - IFRS 16 Leases (effective for accounting periods beginning on or after 1 January 2019). - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after 1 January 2021). - IAS 19 Employee Benefits Amendment in Plan Amendment, Curtailment or Settlement (effective for accounting periods on or after 1 January 2019). - IAS 28 Investments in Associates Amendments regarding the clarification on the application of IFRS 9 "Financial Instruments" (effective for accounting periods beginning on or after 1 January 2019). - IAS 40 Investment Property Amendments regarding the transfer of investment property (effective for accounting periods beginning on or after 1 July 2018). - IFRIC 23 Uncertainty over Income Tax Treatments (effective for accounting periods beginning on or after 1 January 2019).
+- c) New Accounting Standards and Interpretations (cont'd) - - IFRS 3 Business Combinations Amendments regarding the reference to the conceptual framework (effective for accounting periods beginning on or after 1 January 2022). - IFRS 4 Insurance Contracts Amendments regarding the interest rate benchmark reform (effective for accounting periods beginning on or after 1 January 2021). - IFRS 4 Insurance Contracts Amendments regarding IFRS 17 and the extension of the temporary exemption from applying IFRS 9 (effective for accounting periods beginning on or after 1 January 2023). - IFRS 7 Financial Instruments: Disclosures Amendments regarding additional disclosures arising from interest rate benchmark reform (effective for accounting periods beginning on or after 1 January 2021). - IFRS 9 Financial Instruments Amendments regarding prepayment features with negative compensation (effective for accounting periods beginning on or after 1 January 2019). - IFRS 9 Financial Instruments Amendments regarding fees in the 'ten percent' test for derecognition of financial liabilities (effective for accounting periods beginning on or after 1 January 2022). - IFRS 16 Leases Amendments regarding the interest rate benchmark reform (effective for accounting periods beginning on or after 1 January 2021). - IFRS 16 Leases Amendments regarding the accounting treatment of lease incentives (effective for accounting periods beginning on or after 1 January 2022). - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after 1 January 2023). - IAS 1 Presentation of Financial Statements Amendments regarding the definition of material (effective for accounting periods beginning on or after 1 January 2020). - IAS 1 Presentation of Financial Statements Amendments regarding the classification of liabilities as current and non-current (effective for accounting periods beginning on or after 1 January 2023). - IAS 7 Statement of Cash Flows Amendments regarding the definition of material (effective for accounting periods beginning on or after 1 January 2020). - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after 1 January 2023).